Europe – from LNG’s killing fields to its innovation hub

 Let’s look at the release part.

-Asian players start to enter the European market.
+Asian players have started to enter the European market.
 Are they interested in extra trading revenue?
 I doubt.
 They have recognized Europe or more precisely North-Western Europe as a place where they can dump excess LNG.
-Many of them had contracted massive portfolios of longterm LNG in the past and they receive those cargos now if they really need them or not.
+Many of them had contracted massive portfolios of long-term LNG in the past and they receive those cargos now if they really need them or not.

 But their own brittle markets cannot absorb this onslaught.
 So they need to find ways to get rid of what they have in excess.
 Such a place is more commonly referred to as a sink market.
 And the only sink market with some serious potential is North-Western Europe.